assemblymade/meta/app/views/guides_groups/platform.md

 responsibilities, like guiding a product’s vision, managing quality control, keeping the momentum up, and crafting the roadmap.
-The Core Team also has certain privileges, like the ability to award bounties, collaborator privileges on GitHub, and the ability to create tip contracts.  g Originally, each Core Team starts out as just the person who initially created the idea.
+The Core Team also has certain privileges, like the ability to award bounties, collaborator privileges on GitHub, and the ability to create tip contracts.
+Each Core Team starts out as just the person who initially created the idea.
 That person can add anyone to the Core Team at any time.
-To remove someone from the Core Team, there must be a vote.
+To involuntarily remove someone from the Core Team, there must be a vote.

 # Ownership